Looking to make your vegetable side less boring? Broccoli and cauliflower in white sauce is a tasty alternative to steamed greens.

 Instead, you take some partially cooked vegetables, mix them in white sauce that you’ve flavoured with a bit of mustard or other preferred flavourings, top it all with some cheese and bake it until the cheese is melted goodness.

-White sauce is easy to make (click the link for the recipe), it’s just flour, butter and milk.
-To that you can add cheese, spices, herbs or mustard for flavour.
+White sauce is easy to make (click the link for the recipe or check out the video below), it’s just flour, butter and milk.
+To that, you can add cheese, spices, herbs or mustard for flavour.

 Then mix in your veg and top with cheese.